 In recent years, we've seen the early signs of what we might call the Digital Knowledge Loop.
 Let's reflect on a few examples.
-Youtube has experienced astounding growth since its release in beta form in 2005.
-Today, users around the world upload over 100 hours of video content to Youtube every minute.
+YouTube has experienced astounding growth since its release in beta form in 2005.
+As I described earlier, users around the world upload over 100 hours of video content to YouTube every minute.
 It is difficult to grasp how much content that is.
-If you were to spend 100 years watching Youtube twenty-four hours a day, you still wouldn't be able to watch all the video that people upload in the course of a single week.
+If you were to spend 100 years watching YouTube twenty-four hours a day, you still wouldn't be able to watch all the video that people upload in the course of a single week.

 While Wikipedia enables broad small contributions, other digital platforms allow people to contribute to the Knowledge Loop by doing absolutely nothing.
 The app Waze is a good example.
 You install the app on your phone (okay, that's one thing you do have to do).
 The app then tracks if you seem to be in a car, and if that car is moving fast or slow.
 It passes that information back to Waze's servers, and the company's algorithms crunch it to figure out where traffic is moving smoothly and where drivers will encounter slowdowns or outright traffic jams.
 During your commute into work, you might use Waze to learn where traffic is moving quickly and where it is congested.
 Or if you happen to find yourself at a location where traffic is congested, the data you contribute allows the system to understand the cause of the congestion and pass that along to other drivers (the “create” and “share” parts of the Knowledge Loop).
 If you choose to take a different route, you again automatically share your speed on that potential detour with other users of the system.